 - Should we have the continental breakfast at the hotel?
 Or would you like to go out for breakfast?

 - We stayed at that hotel because they had a free continental breakfast.
 They had very good croissants!

 What do you like to eat for breakfast?
 Did it make our list of breakfast vocabulary?
 Share your favorite breakfast foods with us in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves going out for brunch.
-There’s so much good breakfast vocabulary to read on a brunch menu!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is loves going out for brunch.
+There’s always such good breakfast vocabulary on a brunch menu!

 Looking for more phrases, ways to use English every day, or get the conversation started?
 Sign up for our newsletter or check out the website!